-2. No Employee Moral, HR costs and Politics
+2. No Employee Morale, HR costs and Politics

 Once I got called up to the board two to three times because some people below were not happy.
 You are going to be stuck managing HR instead of getting the job done.

 One reason people think to hire full time is staff loyalty.
-Turns out, in reality it is even worst than contracting.
+Turns out, in reality, it is even worse than contracting.

-The reverse is even worst!
+The reverse is even worse!
 Poor performing staff are almost impossible to get rid off and they are the ones that stick the longest.

 Hiring then become a pain with a really tight market.
 It can take weeks or months.
 Maybe a few wrong hires.
 Then there's one or two months teething phrases.
 This even before any work gets done.
 Projects stall as staff going through the merry-go-round.
 I know a startup that for an entire year, they spent most of the time trying to hire, some of the time teething in and the last two months looking for another job!
 They probably only got 3 months of work done!

-With consultants, its easy.
+With consultants, it is easy.
 Not doing a good job?
 Let the partner know.
 Still not?
 End it after the contract.
 Hiring?
 Don't waste time.
-Give them a short contract with REAL work, not some test you spent event more time creating.
+Give them a short contract with REAL work, not some test you spent even more time creating.